qubvel-org/segmentation_models.pytorch/README.md

 ```
 see [table](#encoders) below to get avaliable encoders and its corresponding weights.

-#### 3. Configure number of input channels and number of output classes.
+#### 3. Configure number of input channels and number of output classes

 Suppose we have grayscale (1-channel) images and want to detect 3 different classes with our segmentation model: